Our Upcoming Events

 Current Paving Construction Activities

-The following schedule is subject to change due to unforeseen conditions, productivity, or asphalt availability.
-The schedule is accurate as of 10/25/13.
+The following schedule is subject to change due to unforeseen conditions, productivity or asphalt availability.

 Five-Year Paving Plan

 On November 6, 2007, City Council adopted a policy dedicating eighty percent (80%) of pavement rehabilitation funds toward rehabilitation of the streets on this list, selected as those that have the highest benefit of rehabilitation in terms of overall pavement preservation.
 Each year a few of these streets will be rehabilitated.
 Because of limited funding, as of Fall 2012, approximately 70% of this work is complete.
 List | Map

 These streets have been resurfaced within the last five years.
 Cutting trenches in streets leads to early deterioration.
 To help preserve newly resurfaced streets, Oakland requires any entity that cuts into streets that are on the Five-Year Moratorium to restore the streets per City standards and requirements.
 List | Map

 Utility Coordination Meeting

 Public Works Right of Way Management meets with various utilty companies the first Thursday of each month at 9:00-11:00 a.m. to promote a safe and clear direction when working in the public right of way.
 The City's paving plans and moratorium is provided at these meetings.
 Utility companies are encouraged to bring any planning or scheduling information that may be helpful with coordinating projects with various agencies.
 Please contact Carl Sibley for meeting location at (510) 238-7262.